-Christine Moore is Featured Milliner of 145th Kentucky Derby®
+Christine Moore the Featured Milliner of 145th Kentucky Derby®

 First Featured Milliner in Derby History Continues Role for Second Year